cmitsakis/machine-learning-notes/README.md

 Fixes, improvements, and additions on the covered topics are welcome.

-New topics are welcome if they are covered by the books listed in [References](#references).
-For other topics, open an issue first.
+For new topics, open an issue first.

 ## References